 Students can take up bridge designing projects and model them using the 3D printer.
 This will help the students from an early age to familiarize themselves with concepts and processes that entail manufacturing and design.

 3D printing is a tool that can be used to transform the world tremendously through prosthetics.
 Medical students can take part in projects such as making prosthetic hands.
-Although this may seem one small project, it is very important part of what 3D printing is capable of.
+Although this may seem like one small project, it is a very important part of what 3D printing is capable of.

-Creating a usable hand for a real patient is both fulfilling besides enabling another human being live life like everyone else.
+Creating a usable hand for a real patient is both fulfilling besides enabling another human being to live life like everyone else.
 3D printing can also be used for printing prosthetics for animals that have missing limbs.
 For example, a dog with missing forelimbs can have a designed mobility cart that can give him a better life.